Why GST was introduced?

 How tax is calculated under GST and VAT?

-A lot is talked about removal of double taxation with the introduction of GST.
-Let us understand how calculation under both the systems of GST and VAT are done
+Let us understand how calculations under both the systems of GST and VAT are done

 Particulars |